Android Studio : Comparison of various versions and features

 Support for app profiling

 Developers could detect jank on Android version 12 or above.
-Captured traces are shown in Janky frames at the Display pane in CPU Profiler.
+The CPU Profiler displays captured traces in Janky frames on the Display pane.
 The Profiler would show the Janky frames for further investigation.

 App creation with Jetpack Compose

 The release supported the animatedVisibility API in Animation Preview.
 Developers had to use Compose version 1.1.0 or higher.
 Android development is easy as developers could also deploy previews from the library modules.
-The preview allowed them to view the UI within Android Studio without running the app on a physical device. @Preview could be deployed to a specific emulator or physical device from the library modules.
+The preview feature allowed developers to view the UI within Android Studio without running the app on a physical device.
+They could deploy @Preview to a specific emulator or physical device from the library modules.

 Conclusion